Former Pope Benedict XVI lies in state in St. Peter's Basilica ahead of funeral - KTVZ

 In his farewell address, the outgoing Pope promised to stay “hidden” from the world, but he continued to speak out on religious matters in the years following his retirement, contributing to tensions within the Catholic Church.

-His death prompted tributes from political and religious leaders including US President Joe Biden, Italian Prime Minister Giorgia Meloni and the Dalai Lama.
+His death prompted tributes from political and religious leaders including US President Joe Biden, British Prime Minister Rishi Sunak and the Dalai Lama.

 The-CNN-Wire